Call 999 if you are experiencing a medical emergency

 For a wide range of videos on health and wellbeing in British Sign Language – https://signhealth.org.uk/health-video-library/

 Emotional Wellbeing and Support

-If you notice that you/your child are finding things overwhelming, or find it difficult to cope with any emotions (sadness, worry, anger), please consider speaking to your GP who will be able to direct you to psychological support locally.
+If you notice that you/your child are finding things overwhelming, or are finding it difficult to cope with emotions more generally, please speak to your GP who will be able to direct you to psychological support locally.

 If you would prefer to access support designed specifically for individuals with a hearing loss, you may find the links below useful:

-The Samaritans also offer a safe place for you to talk any time you like, in your own way.
+The Samaritans offer a safe place for you to talk any time you like, in your own way.
 A text messaging service is available.